 Smex comes with command completion for the current major mode.
 You can

-use this by binding smex-major-mode-commands
+use this by binding smex-major-mode-commands to a key.

 (global-set-key (kbd "M-X") #'smex-major-mode-commands)